ohmyshake/programming-tutorial/book/programming_environment/GUN.md

 :::{note}
 - The `--build` option to specify the code installed in an M1-based Mac.

-- M1 does not support AVX instructions, You can check if your machine supports SSE by running the following command:
+- M1 does not support AVX instructions, check if your machine supports SSE:
     ```bash
     gcc -mavx -E -v - </dev/null 2>&1 | grep cc1
     ```